REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Large-flowered bellwort Uvularia grandiflora yellow bellwort, big merrybells F

-Wild bergamot Monarda fistulosa a fragrant herb of the mint family CFS
+Wild bergamot Monarda fistulosa a fragrant herb of the mint family CFSM

 Blueweed Echium vulgarecommon viper's bugloss CF